Top tips for surviving the Christmas party season

 Trust that most people (the vast majority, in fact) are mature and restrained enough to know how to have a good time without taking the expression 'the silly season' too literally.

-If in doubt, create a staff Christmas party policy
+Create a staff party policy

 Of course, there are some people that can get a little rowdy or find they can't control themselves quite as the company and colleagues would expect.